culture

 Barcelona's Halloween scene combines Catalan traditions with modern celebrations.

-- Poble Espanyol: Family-friendly Halloween events from mid-October through early November, including a tunnel of terror, costume contests, and a "haunted" cemetery
+Poble Espanyol runs family-friendly Halloween events from mid-October through early November, including a tunnel of terror, costume contests, and a "haunted" cemetery.
+PortAventura World (near Tarragona) has Halloween celebrations from late September through mid-November.

-- Sitges Zombie Walk: One of Spain's most famous Halloween street events, held the second Saturday of October.
-Makeup sessions run from noon, with the parade starting around 8pm through Sitges' seaside streets
+The Sitges Zombie Walk is one of Spain's most famous Halloween street events, held the second Saturday of October.
+Makeup sessions run from noon, with the parade starting around 8pm through Sitges' seaside streets.
+It's worth the 40-minute train ride from Barcelona.

-- Ruta de Altares: Mexican-influenced Dia de los Muertos altar displays in bars, restaurants, and galleries
+La Castanada means roasted chestnut vendors and panellet stalls throughout the city.
+The Ruta de Altares brings Mexican-influenced Dia de los Muertos altar displays to bars, restaurants, and galleries.

 Valencia